The Best VPNs for Linux 2024

 View More

-Linux users are often ignored, so it can be challenging to find a virtual private network (VPN) that's compatible with Linux operating systems while meeting their needs for privacy, security, and fast speeds.
+Linux users may have a hard time finding a virtual private network (VPN) that's compatible with Linux operating systems while meeting their needs for privacy, security, and fast speeds.
 We recognized this demand, so we decided to show Linux users some love by testing several VPN services and found NordVPN, Surfshark, and ExpressVPN to be our top three contenders.
 Here’s a bonus: they all offer a GUI.

 We’ll go into detail about why NordVPN, Surfshark, and ExpressVPN made it as the best VPNs for Linux, as well as share our answers to commonly asked questions about VPNs for Linux.